 - High temperatures can cause drowsiness or unconsciousness in the water;

-- The warm water of a spa can increase the chances for ear infections in kids.
+- The warm water of a spa can increase the chances of bacterial infections in kids.

 If you will have children using your hot tub, have spa rules in place to ensure safe use.
 Appropriate spa rules for child use would be:

 - Keep the hot tub covered when not being used: An uncovered hot tub can give a small child unwanted entry.
-Avoid dangerous situations and keep your tub covered!
+Avoid dangerous situations and childproof your hot tub for their safety!